 Every financial brand is constantly seeking ways to maximize the success of their company and products.
-Spending 15 years in business, creating hundreds of different kinds of digital banking products and studying their growth, I have extracted a straightforward formula that explains what determines the success rate of any digital financial product.
+Spending 15 years in business, creating hundreds of different kinds of digital banking products and studying their growth, I have extracted a straightforward formula that explains what determines the success rate and customer engagement of any digital financial product.
 This formula is the foundation of the Financial UX Design methodology developed by UXDA.
-It can be applied to increase the success potential of a digital banking product and improve digital customer engagement in banking.
+It uncovers 4 aspects that should be applied to increase the success potential of a digital banking product and improve digital customer engagement in banking.

 Listen to this article in audio format: